 5 Signs Your Loved One Is Addicted To Adderall

-Medically Reviewed by Johnelle Smith, M.D. on March 27, 2020
+Medically Reviewed by Johnelle Smith, M.D.

-Adderall is quickly becoming one of the most commonly abused prescription medications in the United States.
+Adderall is quickly becoming one of the most commonly misused prescription medications in the United States.
 However, recognizing Adderall abuse in your loved one can be difficult.
 The following is a list of five signs to help identify a loved one who is abusing Adderall.

 What Is Adderall

 Adderall is a stimulant, usually prescribed to individuals struggling with Attention-Deficit Hyperactivity Disorder (ADHD), because it helps a person maintain focus.
 It has been used to help people lose weight and also to treat narcolepsy.
 It is a highly addictive drug, and should only be taken as prescribed.
-However it is commonly abused by people who are not commonly recognized as individuals who abuse drugs.
+However, it is commonly abused by people who are not commonly recognized as individuals who abuse drugs.

 Abusing a powerful stimulant like Adderall can make a person appear driven, focused, and even successful.
-Over time, however, other standard signs of addiction begin to emerge, and this medication has the potential to do what every other substance of abuse eventually does, ruin the life of the person struggling with the addiction.
+Over time, however, other standard signs of addiction begin to emerge, and this medication has the potential to do what every other substance of abuse eventually does: ruin the life of the person struggling with the addiction.

 Fortunately, there are some early indicators that a person may be abusing Adderall.
-An inventory of your loved ones recent behaviors and activities can help determine if they may be struggling with an addiction to Adderall.
+An inventory of your loved one’s recent behaviors and activities can help determine if they may be struggling with an addiction to Adderall.
 And similar to other addictions, there are ways to help your loved one if they are abusing Adderall.

 5 Signs Your Loved One Is Addicted To Adderall